Rackspace Intelligence FAQ

 We wanted to build a state-of-the-art monitoring platform, which requires that data collection be separate from thresholds.

-A notification defines how the customer wants to be contacted in the case of a system failure.
+A notification defines how the system should contact the customer in case of a system failure.

-A notification plan specifies a set of actions that are performed when a certain status is returned by the check.
+A notification plan specifies a set of actions that the system performs when the check returns a certain status.